tracehub/MyTraceHub/README.md

 # MyTraceHub

-The CS projects created through VS 2015 are to demonstrate how to make existing Web applications have TraceHub functions.
+The CS projects created through VS 2015 are to demonstrate how to make existing Web applications have TraceHub functions through importing one of the NuGet packages of TraceHub.

 This is also used to test how well the TraceHub components could be integrated with your Web and service appplications.